daniel-saunders/daniel-saunders.github.io/index.md

 layout: default
 title: Home
 ---

-# Talks (conferences, lectures, seminars etc).
-These are links to recordings and slides of various talks and short courses.
+Welcome!
+These pages link together various articles that document side projects (including some dedicated to teaching), as well as links to talks i've presented in the past.

 # Articles
-Below are a set of links to articles that document various projects (work, teaching, or on the side).

 ## Budget computing